qngn93/qngn93.github.io/about.md

 <p>Hi there.
 I'm Quoc - pronounced like "Wook".
 Yeah.. like Wookie from Star Wars.</p>

-<p>I'm a backend Software Engineer at HP.
-Being a part of the R&D team for our TechPulse product, I get a chance to create proof of concepts to innovate and contribute to new ideas to our platform.
-Everyday I get to solve interesting problems and collaborate with bright individuals - it's pretty sweet!
+<p>Over 3 years, I worked at HP on the TechPulse product team where I got to build and innovate ways to improve our data analytics and automation platform.
+Everyday I got the chance to solve interesting problems and collaborate with bright individuals - it was pretty sweet!
 </p>

 <p>In my free time, I enjoy the great outdoors, playing ball and just living in the moment.
 If you'd like to connect or just say hi, don't be shy and reach out!